PE Class, Untied Shoes, and Superheroes

 - Untied shoelaces: There are two categories of students with chronically untied laces.

-- The other, more common student who falls into this “untied” category is the Rookie, usually in 1st and 2nd grade.
+- The other, a more common student who falls into this “untied” category, is the Rookie, usually in 1st and 2nd grade.
 Rookies are always proud of their shoe tying ability and for a brief time after learning will refuse to allow anyone else to help them.
 Alas, due to inexperience, loose finger placement, and impatience, their laces will quickly become untied in a matter of minutes, thus graduating them to the slip-on category.

 - Respiratory Difficulties.
 As a former asthma sufferer, mostly caused by animals and seasonal allergies, I have a soft spot in my heart for students with this health challenge.
 I can relate to the struggle – especially during the winter months and allergy seasons.
 Many times these students will refuse to slow down in PE causing an attack to ensue.